fetometo/windowgen-documentation/docs/source/parameters.rst

 Parameters
 ==========

-To simplify working with multiple windows in the scene, the settings panel will automatically display the name of the active window.
+When multiple windows are present, the settings panel shows the active window's name.

 .. image:: images/03_parameters_settings.gif
    :width: 75%